stencillogic/bigfloat-bench/README.md

 # bigfloat-bench

 A benchmark of bigfloat libraries for Rust.
 This is reworked version of [bigint-benchmark-rs](https://github.com/tczajka/bigint-benchmark-rs).
 Benchmark currently covers [rug](https://crates.io/crates/rug) and [num-bigfloat](https://crates.io/crates/num-bigfloat).
 It runs 5 iterations for each task and selects the best result.
-Each task uses an array of random noraml floats with nearly the same precision.
+Each task uses an array of random normal floats with nearly the same precision.

 ## Usage